alex-gendry/github-action/ssc-copy-audit/README.md

 Obviously you will need to have an SSC instance from which you can retrieve Fortify scan results.
 If you are not already a Fortify customer, check out our [Free Trial](https://www.microfocus.com/en-us/products/application-security-testing/free-trial).

 ### Network connectivity
-The SSC instance in which you want to create an Application Version needs to be accessible from the GitHub Runner where this action is being executed.
+The SSC instance you wish to reach needs to be accessible from the GitHub Runner where this action is being executed.
 Following table lists some considerations:

 | Source | Runner        | Considerations |
 | ------ | ------------- | -------------- |